Salvadel/soc-homelab-environment/setup/windows11-setup.md

 ## Configuration Notes

-- Windows 11 is running unactivated which restricts access to some built-in management tools such as lusrmgr.msc.
+- Windows 11 is running unactivated, which restricts access to some built-in management tools such as lusrmgr.msc.
 All configuration was performed via PowerShell as Administrator to work around this limitation
 - All intentional vulnerability configurations are isolated to this VM on the LAN Segment and pose no risk to the host machine or external networks
-- A pre-exercise snapshot was taken after all vulnerability configurations were applied providing a clean restore point before running attack exercises
+- A pre-exercise snapshot was taken after all vulnerability configurations were applied, providing a clean restore point before running attack exercises